NCorreia100/Street-Breasy-Optimization/README.md

 ![component-screen-capture](https://github.com/HackberryPie/image-carousel-component/blob/master/documentation/images/component-screen-capture-main.gif)

 This repository contains the source for a single component of a real estate listing page built with a microservice architecture (SoA).
-The component is designed as a full stack service and includes a Node.Js API, a MongoDB database, an Nginx content-cashing proxy and a load-balancer proxy.
+The component is designed as a full stack service and includes a Node.Js API, a MongoDB database, a Nginx content-caching proxy and a Node.js load-balancer proxy.
 The API provides different image links to the client depending on a listing id number.

 ## Readme Contents